 We will send emails to the most engaged contacts first:

 - Usually we start with form fills and clicks

 4. Start monitoring every day

 Now that you’re warming up, you want to look at your core metrics every day.
-Open rates, delivery rates, Return Path if you have it, Google Postmaster Tools, free blacklist tools, etc. Are you seeing blocks?
+Open rates, delivery rates, Everest if you have it, Google Postmaster Tools, free blacklist tools, etc. Are you seeing blocks?
 Are they trending within a certain email client?
 (Google is usually the most sensitive).
 If so, pause that segment for a day, or slow down the growth rate.

 5. Dial it in

 You may notice an ISP is a little more stubborn than another.
 In my experience Hotmail and Gmail give a lot of weight to engagement and clicks.
 And Yahoo and AOL care that your list is clean and your domain is reputable.
 But you’re also not alone!
 Your marketing automation platform also takes deliverability seriously.
 I know from experience that Marketo and Salesforce Marketing Cloud have dedicated teams who will absolutely work with you to get it right.

 How to warm up an IP for B2B

 Warming up an IP for B2B is generally less intense because the volumes are lower and the cadences are slower.
 We also don’t have the luxury of knowing the ISP – after all, work email addresses are just company names.
 Instead, you’ll start at Step #2 above, work through your list, follow your normal send schedule, and move from most engaged to least engaged.